 Dr. Cooper: Terrific.
 There are some good conservative treatments available.
 Since you didn't plug the website that you're affiliated with, I will, that's www.spine-health.com.
 There are some really terrific articles about some of the more conservative as well as the more interventional treatments there.
 You mentioned physical therapy and activity modification.
 People sometimes wear neck collars, but I think that used to be more popular than it is today.
 How do you feel about putting patients in neck collars?

 Dr. Montgomery: We don't use those very often.
 I'm an orthopedic surgeon and we've learned a great deal from our sports medicine colleagues, and we really like to emphasize a functional restoration, and that is getting over the acute symptoms, but then rapidly progressing into range of motion, strengthening, flexibility, conditioning types of exercise.
 We know that resting, immobilizing parts of the anatomy, leads to decreased range of motion and deconditioning the muscles very rapidly, so we don't like to use collars for any lengthy period of time in a setting like this.

 Dr. Cooper: Something that I've seen done is to use a neck collar only at night, when they don't realize that as they sleep their muscles might be more relaxed and they might tweak their neck that way.
 Do you ever use a neck collar at night?

 Dr. Montgomery: I do, and of course the other thing that we would do at night is various cervical pillows which can help cradle the neck and restore more of an anatomic alignment of the neck when patients are sleeping.
 I think all of those things can be tried.

-- Read more about Different Types of Pillows
+- Read more about Pillow Types to Consider

 Time Periods for Conservative Neck Pain Treatment